stammen/PointerMoved/README.md

 * Set Debugger Type | Background task process to Mixed

-You can now set breakpoints in the PointerMovedDLL.
+You can now set breakpoints in the PointerMovedDLL project.

 ## Copying the PointerMovedDLL DLL to your App Package